 Gozo Malta Travel Guide

-Gozo brings peace plus serenity, encouraging disconnection away from daily stresses.
+Gozo brings peace plus serenity, encouraging disconnection away from the daily routine stresses.

 Quiet reflection or accepting the island rhythm fosters patience and appreciation.